Mechanised Infantry Regiment: History

 The regiment saw a rapid expansion in the 1980s.
 Mechanised infantry battalions numbered 15 to 26 have been raised on all-India mixed class composition, unlike the older units, which were single class ones.
 The only exception was 20 Rajput, which joined the regiment as the 24th battalion in April 1992.

 The Mechanised Infantry Regiment has been involved in Operation Pawan in Sri Lanka, Operation Rakshak in Punjab and Jammu & Kashmir and Operation Vijay in Jammu & Kashmir.
 It also took part in UN Peacekeeping Operations in Somalia, Congo, Angola and Sierra Leone.The Regiment is affiliated to the Indian Naval Ship Gharial.

-MIRC Institutions
+Mechanised Infantry Institutions

-Mechanised Infantry Regimental Centre
+Mechanised Infantry Centre and School

-The Mechanised Infantry Regimental Centre was established in 1979 at Ahmednagar and it spread over 2000 acres.
+The Mechanised Infantry Regimental Centre (MIRC) was established on 2 April 1979 at Ahmednagar and it is spread over 2179 acres.
 It trains approximately 950 recruits annually.
 It has three training battalions: Infantry Training Battalion, Composite Training Battalion and Driving and Maintenance Battalion.
+It was renamed as the Mechanised Infantry Centre and School (MIC&S) on 17 September 2021.
+In addition to the troops from the Mechanised Infantry, those from the Brigade of the Guards undergo their 'mechanised' training at the MIC&S. MIC&S offers eight diploma courses and four post graduate diploma courses under the Savitribai Phule Pune University.

 Quarter Guard

 The Quarter Guard of the MIRC was created on 9 August 1979 during the first biennial conference.
 After the sanction of KLP, the present Quarter Guard was conceptualised in half circular area with front wide platform.
 The new Quarter Guard was completed in 1986.
 The Quarter Guard has 18 internal rooms as well as an armour shop and a guard room.
 To the right and left side of the guard are two guns and two cannons that symbolise the strength of soldiers.